wglass/rotterdam/README.md

 ```
 [ ~ ] $ rotteramctl example.cfg relaunch
 ```
 This little trick comes from gunicorn itself.
-The boss process keeps track of how it was invoked and when it receives this signal will spawn a brand new process to replace itself.
+The master process keeps track of how it was invoked and when it receives this signal will spawn a brand new process to replace itself.
 ```
-INFO:rotterdam.boss:Winding down old boss
+INFO:rotterdam.master:Winding down old master
-INFO:rotterdam.boss:Starting boss (52580)
+INFO:rotterdam.master:Starting master (52580)
-INFO:rotterdam.boss:Listening on port 8765
+INFO:rotterdam.master:Listening on port 8765
-INFO:rotterdam.boss:Starting up unloader
+INFO:rotterdam.master:Starting up consumer
-INFO:rotterdam.boss:Starting up unloader
+INFO:rotterdam.master:Starting up consumer
-INFO:rotterdam.boss:Unloader exiting
+INFO:rotterdam.master:Consumer exiting
-INFO:rotterdam.boss:Unloader exiting
+INFO:rotterdam.master:Consumer exiting
 [ ~ ] $
 ```
- Once the new boss is up and running, the old boss process signals its child worker processes to wrap up what they're doing and shuts itself down while the new boss processes chugs along and accepts data on the same socket but with freshly-loaded python code.
+ Once the new master is up and running, the old master process signals its child worker processes to wrap up what they're doing and shuts itself down while the new master processes chugs along and accepts data on the same socket but with freshly-loaded python code.
 Clever, eh?
 ### Shutting down